Objective:

 -

-- Tolerance: Translates to the voxel size.
-The voxel size is given by half the input tolerance.
+- Tolerance: We recommend 1/3rd of the minimum feature size as the input.
+Translates to the voxel size.
+Half the input tolerance gives the voxel size.
 As a rule of thumb, the number of triangles in the unsimplified output mesh quadruples whenever the tolerance input is halved.
 Keep that in mind to avoid generating unreasonably large meshes.
-As long as you only use this input, the output mesh is guaranteed to be watertight, manifold, and without self-intersections.
+If you only use this input, the output mesh is guaranteed to be watertight, manifold, and without self-intersections.

 - Min. feature size: This input is very different from the min feature size of v1 and should not be confused.
 If you provide a feature size, the block performs a filtering step to remove any features or holes which are smaller than the provided input.
 Use this input if the output mesh captures small details which are not manufacturable.